Clergy Terms of Service Information

 - As employees (of the LDF, or the Bishop in his corporate capacity, or some other body.)
 As such they are not covered by Common Tenure, and may be on different terms from other clergy in the diocese.

 What follows is therefore applicable to those on Common Tenure, though freehold and employee clergy will also find policies and information in it which are relevant to them.
-If you are freehold or employed and are unsure whether a particular matter is covered within your terms of service, please contact the Senior HR Advisor, Ros Hoare by email or t: 020 7932 1223, or your Area Bishop.
+If you are freehold or employed and are unsure whether a particular matter is covered within your terms of service, please contact our HR Clergy Partner, Cece Thomas (email@example.com), or your Area Bishop.

 For the purposes of correspondence, the Diocesan Office referred to is: